 How To Use A Trulieve Syringe: Tips and Tricks

-The other trick which does not require a flame is running a kitchen towel under hot water and then wrapping the towel around the syringe.
+The other trick that does not require a flame is running a kitchen towel under hot water and then wrapping the towel around the syringe.
 This works by the heat of the towel transfer from the towel to the glass which then heats up the concentrate inside.
 When wrapping the towel around the Trulieve syringe try to have it so the tip is pointing upwards so the concentrate is flat and even.
 You can also just run the syringe under hot water and rotate it as needed.
-Both ways are easy and simple ways to heat up the syringe.
+Both ways are easy and simple ways to heat the syringe.

 How To Use A Trulieve Syringe: Use Cases

-The last two ways on how to use a Trulieve syringe are orally and as a topical.
+The last two ways to use a Trulieve syringe are orally and as a topical.
 While there are better products for these categories Trulieve syringes can be eaten orally to gain the effects and mixed with creams and oils to be used topically.
 Most users do not eat the concentrate plain but put it on a piece of chocolate or mix it in their coffee or tea.
 Reviewers say the concentrate alone has a somewhat bitter taste to it.
-For topicals, people have made their own topicals using the syringes by mixing them with coconut oil, cocoa butter, or Tiger Palm.
-There are plenty of guides online on how to make your own topical cream at home using distillate.
+For topicals, people have made their topicals using syringes by mixing them with coconut oil, cocoa butter, or Tiger Palm.
+There are plenty of guides online on how to make your topical cream at home using distillate.